24th April 2022

 It is going to be a very long journey with about four and a half hours to Sydney, a layover of three hours and then a long fourteen hour stint to our destination.
 It is late already, our flight leaves close to midnight.
 The flight is full.
 I expect everyone is so happy to be able to travel again with Covid, that they are all rushing to go somewhere.

-I am carrying two cameras and a heavy canon camera lens, as well as an iPad, two phones (one for South Africa and my Australian one), four pairs of reading glasses - you know how I’m always losing my specs, two pairs of sunglasses, a scarf and my wallet.
+Being a large, canvas tote bag, I am carrying two cameras and a heavy canon camera lens, as well as an iPad, two phones (one for South Africa and my Australian one), four pairs of reading glasses - you know how I’m always losing my specs, two pairs of sunglasses, a scarf and my wallet, with ease.
 I do of course have hand sanitiser and a couple of spare masks and my bag of jewellery as well as my box of medicine, which i need to take twice daily.
 One can’t be too careful these days and all precious items should be part of carry-on luggage and not put into the hold where they could be stolen.

 25th April 6.30pm